matthewReff/Chronological-Notes-for-Fantasy-Calendars/README.md

 # Chronological-Notes-for-Fantasy-Calendars

-Made as a request for a friend who wanted a way to keep track of the timeline for his D&D campaign.
+Made as a request for a friend who wanted a way to keep track of the timeline for their D&D campaign.

 Planned Features: